oliver-veal/robotics-coursework/docs/source/index.rst

    For further confirmation that these methods produce the correct output, a simple program was coded than runs a test point through the IK solver, then back through the FK function to validate that the pose is the same as the input.

    *Note: We know the FK solver is valid from Task C.
-   This was also used as evidence to confirm the error in the intially provided CSV file of test points.*
+   This was also used as evidence to confirm the error in the initially provided CSV file of test points.*

    .. code-block:: python
       :linenos: